Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 </div>

 ## Design idea and requirements ##
-I decided to get inspiration from historical captain bed (illustration below), as I estimated that marine environnement constraints (sturdy, easily disassembled and reassembled, integrated storage, durable) are close to mine.
+I decided to get inspiration from historical captain bed (illustration below), as I estimated that marine environment constraints (sturdy, easily disassembled and reassembled, integrated storage, durable) are close to mine.
 ![historical captain bed](/img/re/furnitures/captain_bed/historical_nautical_captain_bed.jpg)

 The main design requirements of my design are:
  - a nice wooden bed inspired by nautical captain bed,
- - a maximised amount of integrated storage (about 2m^3!, equivalent to two big closets),
+ - a maximized amount of integrated storage (about 2m^3!, equivalent to two big closets),
  - through drawers,
- - solid wood, traditionnal joinery for strength and durability,
+ - solid wood, traditional joinery for strength and durability,
  - can come apart into small pieces (i.e. easily transportable by one person),
  - can be built with common woodworking tools.